-What We Love: Masagana’s Silk Scarves are all-natural and hand-dyed by Lourdes with flowers picked in the summer.
-If you ever find yourself in spring-time Manitoba, we recommend booking the On-Farm Tinta Experience!
+What We Love: Masagana’s Silk Scarves are all-natural and hand-dyed by Lourdes using flowers picked in the summer.
+If you ever find yourself in Manitoba, we recommend booking the On-Farm Tinta Experience!
 You’ll be guided through a tour of the farm and a chance to dye-it-yourself (it being your textile souvenir).

 Filipino Gifts — Food

 Kapé Philippine Coffee: A Filipino Gift For Coffee Lovers